Raja-mishra1/attendance-monitoring-using-facial-recognition/README.md

 # Installing the requirements

-    Start your terminal of cmd depending on your os.
+    Start your terminal and fire the commands.

 pip install -r requirements.txt

 Apart from all this you also have to install mongodb in your system.

-# Watching it come alive on your own system
+# Watch it come alive on your own system

 1)Install all the requirements